Jainism in Pakistan: Demographics

-The presence of Pakistani Buddhists in modern Pakistan is unclear.
+The presence of Pakistani Jains in modern Pakistan is unclear.
 Prior to 1947, there were Punjabi, Marwadi and Gujarati communities of Jains in the Punjab and Sindh regions.
 All of them migrated to India during the partition in 1947, thus ending the thousands of years of presence of jainism in the region.

 Bhabra (or Bhabhra) is an ancient merchant community from Punjab which mainly follows Jainism.

 The original home region of the Bhabras is now in Pakistan.
 While practically all the Bhabras have left Pakistan, many cities still have sections named after Bhabras.